gitcseme/Sightline_QA_Automation_POM/README.md

 Jenkin location :
 http://172.22.155.19:8080/job/SL

+One should create a job in jenkin with the right configurations to run the scripts/code on GIT.

+Run existing job:
 Existing job is with the name SL and pointing to git code.
 Select SL job and click on build now to run scripts.

-Create a new job with below settings:
+Create a new job with below configurations:
 1. Select New Item from Jenkin dashboard
 2. Provide a name and select maven option, click on OK
 3. Select Git option under Source Code Management section